 RESULTS 2013 ARE UP!
 LINK BELOW OR COPY AND PASTE THIS!

-Join us at the Cacapon 12 Hour Challenge Trail Run, Saturday July 12, 2014!
+Join us at the Cacapon 12 Hour Challenge Trail Run, Saturday July 11, 2015!
 Start time is 7:00 am, last loop must be started by 6:00 pm.
 You can stop after a lap or two, but why?!
 Challenge yourself to complete as many circuits as you can in 12 hours!
 The run will be held on the Central Trail, a challenging, mostly runnable (at least for the first few hours!) five mile loop.
 Trail is entirely single-track with a couple of road crossings.
 This is a great place for beginners to see what trail running is all about, and experienced trail runners will enjoy testing their limits on this beautiful course.
 Runners must check in upon completion of each loop.
 All pre-registered runners will receive a custom shirt.
 There will be awards for top individuals and relay team(s) based on number of entries, special awards to all who complete 50 miles, and a post-race party for runners, volunteers and crew.
 There will be one fully-stocked aid station at the start/finish area, plus an unmanned water and gel station approximately halfway around the loop.
 We are dedicated to responsible enjoyment and active stewardship of the trails and the outdoors, so please do not leave any trash on the course!
 We hope to see you there!

 2013 Relay winner: The Tortoise and the Hare 50 miles in 9:34:50. splits 52:58, 56:06, 54:22, 51:44, 57:14, 51:25, 1:06:33, 52:30, 1:18:09, 53:49.